Reuse Lists

 Reusing Checklists

 This is the core of Reuse Lists.
-Click Reuse on any checklist and you get a fresh copy with every item unchecked.
+Click Reuse on any checklist and you get a fresh active checklist with every item unchecked.
 The original stays exactly as it was.
 That's your record of what got done.

-Each reused copy links back to its source with a "from" badge, so you can always trace where it came from.
-If you reuse a checklist multiple times, the original shows all its copies in a Reuses section at the bottom.
+Each reused checklist links back to its source with a "from" badge, so you can always trace where it came from.
+If you reuse a checklist multiple times, the original shows all of its reuses in a Reuses section at the bottom.

 Updating Your Template

 If you realize your pinned checklist needs a tweak (a missing item, a better order, a new heading), just edit the pinned version directly.
-The next time you reuse it, the fresh copy will have your updates.
-Previously reused copies aren't affected, so your history stays accurate.
+The next time you reuse it, the fresh active checklist will have your updates.
+Previously reused checklists aren't affected, so your history stays accurate.

 Pinning